 As you can probably already understand from my description of Survey Police, I think the website has both some great and some not so great sides.

 So let me elaborate a bit on the good and bad sides to give you a better overview and understanding.

 The good sides of Survey Police

 One aspect that is really good about SurveyPolice is that it only lists legit survey panels.
 Some of them might not be very good, but you can be sure that any survey site that is listed on Survey Police is legit.

 This is important, as there unfortunately are many survey scams out there, where you will end up losing money instead of making any, and many people happily promote these, because they get a good commission for it.

 There are even many survey review sites that promote some of the scam sites.

 Luckily Survey Police has not fallen for this temptation and are only listing legit sites.

 I must admit that the amount of survey sites listed on Survey Police is huge.
 I do not know how big the company is, but it seems it is fairly big since it has the resources to gather a list this big.

-So to get access to the biggest list of survey sites, Survey Police is probably the place you should go.
-However, when it comes to survey sites, quality is a lot more important than quantity in my opinion.
+So to get access to the biggest list of survey sites, Survey Police is probably the place to go.
+However, when it comes to survey sites, quality is a lot more important than quantity, in my opinion.